ilwad123/bakery-dashboard/README.md

 This project delivers a comprehensive Bakery Delivery Dashboard designed to monitor and analyse delivery operations through real-time and predictive analytics.
 The dashboard features dynamic graphs, summary cards, and various visualisations to display key performance indicators (KPIs) such as sales, deliveries, and driver activity.

-A hybrid CNN-LSTM machine learning model was developed to forecast weekly sales based on historical transaction data, providing actionable insights to optimise operations.
+A hybrid CNN-LSTM machine learning model was developed to forecast weekly sales based on historical transaction data, providing actionable insights to optimise operations.Users can also download detailed weekly sales prediction reports as PDFs for easy sharing and offline review.

 The implementation involved extensive data cleaning, leveraging Neo4j as a graph database to manage transactions and driver information efficiently, and building a secure, user-friendly full-stack web application using Django.
 This system enables stakeholders to track performance metrics and forecast sales effectively.

 Additionally, the dashboard supports a dark mode interface, enhancing usability for users who prefer a low-light theme.

 ---

 ## 🖥️ UI Screenshots